 There are two ways to do this.
 The first is using WPS (Wi-Fi Protected Setup).
 As long as your router supports it, you can just press the WPS button, first on your router, then on your extender.

 Take a look at the bottom of your router.
 There’s usually a sticker here with your WPS PIN number.
 Make a note of it – you’ll need it shortly.
 Okay, now browse to http://Belkin.range on your computer.

 Click Extended Network Settings.
 Enter your WPS PIN in the box next to the words “Enter Client Device PIN”.
 Finally, click the Enroll button.

 If your device doesn’t support WPS, that’s okay.
 Just connect to your network and visit the Belkin setup page.
 The process is the same as setting up with a wired connection – click Get started, then choose your network and enter your password.
 Finally, click create an extended network.

 There are a couple of things to consider when using a network range extender.
-Firstly, you have to place it in a position where it receives as strong a signal as possible.
+Firstly, you have to place it in a position where it receives a strong signal as much as possible.
 Extenders only boost existing signals, so if they receive a weak signal, you might not be able to connect.